Poul Harremoës Award

 Rules for the administration of the award

-• The candidate's ability to present the ideas in a dynamic and convincing way and respond adequately to questions asked by the panel during the plenary session.
+● and the ability to respond adequately to questions asked by the panel during the plenary session (20%).

 List of previous winners